1 Software for modeling

 Another example of a descriptive model is the locally estimated scatterplot smoothing model, more commonly known as LOESS (Cleveland 1979).
 Here, a smooth and flexible regression model is fit to a data set, usually with a single independent variable, and the fitted regression line is used to elucidate some trend in the data.
 These types of smoothers are used to discover potential ways to represent a variable in a model.
 This is demonstrated in Figure 1.1(b) where a nonlinear trend is illuminated by the flexible smoother.
 From this plot, it is clear that there is a highly nonlinear relationship between the sale price of a house and its latitude.

-The goal of an inferential model is to produce a decision for a research question or to test a specific hypothesis.
+The goal of an inferential model is to produce a decision for a research question or to test a specific hypothesis, in much the way that statistical tests are used1.
 The goal is to make some statement of truth regarding a predefined conjecture or idea.
 In many (but not all) cases, a qualitative statement is produced (e.g., a difference was “statistically significant”).

-For example, a clinical trial might have a goal to provide confirmation that a new therapy does a better job in prolonging life than an alternative, like an existing therapy or no treatment at all.
+For example, the goal of a clinical trial might be to provide confirmation that a new therapy does a better job in prolonging life than an alternative, like an existing therapy or no treatment at all.
 If the clinical endpoint was related to survival of a patient, the null hypothesis might be that the two therapeutic groups have equal median survival times, with the alternative hypothesis being that the new therapy has higher median survival.
-If this trial were evaluated using traditional null hypothesis significance testing, a p-value would be produced from that significance testing using some pre-defined methodology based on a set of assumptions for the data.
-Small values for the p-value in the results would indicate that there is evidence that the new therapy helps patients live longer.
-Large values for the p-value in the results would conclude that there is a failure to show such a difference, which could be due to a number of reasons.
+If this trial were evaluated using traditional null hypothesis significance testing via modeling, the significance testing would produce a p-value using some pre-defined methodology based on a set of assumptions for the data.
+Small values for the p-value in the model results would indicate that there is evidence that the new therapy helps patients live longer.
+Large values for the p-value in the model results would conclude that there is a failure to show such a difference; this lack of evidence could be due to a number of reasons, including the therapy not working.

 Sometimes data are modeled to produce the most accurate prediction possible for new data.
 Here, the primary goal is that the predicted values have the highest possible fidelity to the true value of the new data.